 - a.
 Improved access to the Lugg, Kenwater and Arrow; - b.
-Creation of broad Green Infrastructure Corridors within the Sustainable Urban Extension: - c.
+Creation of broad Green Infrastructure Corridors within the Sustainable Urban Extension; - c.
 Links that encourage walking to the Enterprise Park; - d.
 Links from the town centre to the surrounding Green Infrastructure network in the rural parts of the parish; - e.
-Features to reduce habitat fragmentation and create inter-connecting green and blue corridors; - f.
+Features to reduce habitat fragmentation and create inter-connecting green corridors and waterways; - f.
 Maintenance and enhancement of green corridors to open countryside and create new ones; - g.
 New tree planting along roads and streets; - h.
 New allotments and community gardens; and, - i.
 Enhancement, expansion or creation of priority habitats, including existing hedgerows, orchards and woodlands.

-LANP11 - OPEN SPACES
+LANP11 - AMENITY OPEN SPACES

-The open spaces marked in green on Map 6 will be protected.
+The amenity open spaces marked in green on Map 6 will be protected.
 These spaces include those named below.

 - a.
 The Grange

 - b.
 The Priory precinct

 - c.
 Cricket pitch (off Mill Street)

 - d.
 Playing fields and sports centre (off Bridge Street)

 - e.
 Cemetery, Hereford Road

 - f.
 Ginhall Green

 - g.
 Recreation ground, Leisure Centre and school playing fields, east of South Street

 - h.
 Skate Board Park ground and Sydonia Park

 - i.
 Millennium Green and riverside walk

-- i.
-Cockcroft Hill and land to the west
+- j.
+Cockcroft Hill

 - k.
 Easters Wood

-- Riversides such as spaces in the former Priory lands on the south side of the river Kenwater - m.
+- I. Riversides such as spaces in the former Priory lands on the south side of the river Kenwater

+- m.
 Picnic Area behind the Priory and Breathing Space garden - n.
 Booth Memorial Garden - o.
 Small park on Ryelands Road - p.
-Orchard at top of Green Lane - q.
 Areas of open spaces throughout Buckfields - r.
 Linear walk along river behind Ridgemoor - s.
 Orchard south west of Morrison's.

-Smaller local green spaces will also be protected and infilling (e.g. of gardens and small open spaces on housing estates) will not be permitted.
-Redevelopment of open spaces will only be permitted when the open space fails to perform at least one of the following functions:
+The Plan will seek to protect smaller local green spaces and infilling will be discouraged.
+Redevelopment of amenity open spaces will only be permitted when the open space fails to perform at least one of the following functions:

-It has local significance, for its beauty;
+- It has local significance, for its beauty;

-It is of historic significance;
+- It is of historic significance;

-It is of value for recreation (including as a playing field);
+- It is of value for recreation (including as a playing field);

-It is significant for its tranquillity;
+- It is significant for its tranquillity;

-It is significant for the richness of its wildlife.
+- It is significant for the richness of its wildlife.

-Map 6: Leominster town showing green spaces
+Map 6: Leominster Town showing green spaces